 Aqniat Almawt – Alzrga TV

-Adniat Almawt (death masks) is a new drama series by Alzrga TV that tells about the suffering of Sudanese people between war, fire, and displacement.
+Adniat Almawt (Death Masks) is a new drama series by Alzrga TV that tells about the suffering of Sudanese people between war, fire, and displacement.

-The series daily on YouTube channel: @alzargatv
+The series airs daily on YouTube channel: @alzargatv

 Bayt Bakheet – Drama Zoul